-CATEGORICALLY ELIGIBLE HOUSEHOLD (Regular)
+CATEGORICALLY ELIGIBLE HOUSEHOLD

 A categorically eligible household is one in which all members are recipients of public assistance and/or Supplemental Security Income (SSI).
 (See Chapter 3, Ineligible Aliens for exception.)
-See Chapter 8, CATEGORICALLY ELIGIBLE HOUSEHOLDS and Chapter 6, GENERAL PROVISIONS, and "Broad-Based Categorical Eligibility" earlier in this chapter.
+See Chapter 8, CATEGORICALLY ELIGIBLE HOUSEHOLDS and Chapter 6, GENERAL PROVISIONS.